Ltspringthorpe/World-Quest-Scanner/README.md

 - Yes I know it's not the most eloquent and efficient thing ever, I'm fine with that.
 - Feel free to share, distribute, edit, improve, etc.
 - Does all of this sound too daunting?
 Get a really nice friend who knows their way around Python to run it for you!
 They can put your email address in the `receiver_email` field.

+## Updates
+- Email authentication will fail with Gmail accounts that have 2FA enabled